Feminist literary criticism

 Feminist literary criticism is literary criticism informed by feminist theory, or more broadly, by the politics of feminism.
-It uses the principles and ideology of feminism to critique the language of literature.
+It uses the principles and ideologies of feminism to critique the language of literature.
 This school of thought seeks to analyze and describe the ways in which literature portrays the narrative of male domination by exploring the economic, social, political, and psychological forces embedded within literature.
 This way of thinking and criticizing works can be said to have changed the way literary texts are viewed and studied, as well as changing and expanding the canon of what is commonly taught.

 Traditionally, feminist literary criticism has sought to examine old texts within literary canon through a new lens.
-Specific goals of feminist criticism include both the development and discovery of female tradition of writing, and rediscovering of old texts, while also interpreting symbolism of women's writing so that it will not be lost or ignored by the male point of view and resisting sexism inherent in the majority of mainstream literature.
-These goals, along with the intent to analyze women writers and their writings from a female perspective, and increase awareness of the sexual politics of language and style were developed by Lisa Tuttle in the 1980s, and have since been adopted by a majority of feminist critics.
+Specific goals of feminist criticism include the development and discovery of female literary tradition, rediscovering historical texts, interpreting symbolism found in women's writing so that it will not be lost or ignored by the male point of view, and resisting sexism inherent in the majority of mainstream literature.
+These goals, along with the intent to analyze literature written by women from a female perspective while simultaneously increasing cultural awareness of the sexual politics of language and style, were developed by Lisa Tuttle in the 1980s, and have since been adopted by a majority of feminist critics.

 The history of feminist literary criticism is extensive, from classic works of nineteenth-century female authors such as George Eliot and Margaret Fuller to cutting-edge theoretical work in women's studies and gender studies by "third-wave" authors.
 Before the 1970s—in the first and second waves of feminism—feminist literary criticism was concerned with women's authorship and the representation of women's condition within the literature; in particular the depiction of fictional female characters.
 The feminist wave model is useful to identify important surges in history, however, a lot of feminist literary work was still done in between waves.
-Using the wave model can diminish some of that work.
-In addition, feminist literary criticism is concerned with the exclusion of women from the literary canon, with theorists such as Lois Tyson suggesting that this is because the views of women authors are often not considered to be universal.
+Using the wave model may diminish some of that work.
+In addition, feminist literary criticism is concerned with the exclusion of women from the literary canon, with theorists such as Lois M. Tyson suggesting that this is because the views of women authors are often not considered to be universal.

 Additionally, feminist criticism has been closely associated with the birth and growth of queer studies.
-Modern feminist literary theory seeks to understand both the literary portrayals and representation of both women and people in the queer community, expanding the role of a variety of identities and analysis within feminist literary criticism.
+Modern feminist literary theory seeks to understand both the literary portrayals and representation of women and people in the queer community, expanding the role of a variety of identities and analysis within feminist literary criticism.